-That was the last I saw of that potential client, although I have always remembered the incident, which occurred two years before the collapse and well publicised financial demise of Equitable Life became public, so I thought I had done a pretty good job.
+That was the last I saw of that potential client, although I have always remembered the incident, which occurred two years before the collapse and well published financial demise of Equitable Life became public, so I thought I had done a pretty good job.

-I understand that many clients have been persuaded and opted for portfolios comprised of passive funds, these are mainly linked to stock market indices, you need to take care which of these passive funds you select, as charges of them vary.
+I understand that many clients have been persuaded and opted for portfolios comprised of passive or tracker funds, these are mainly linked to stock market indices, you need to take care which of these passive funds you select, as charges of them vary.
 Not only do the charges vary but often they fail to properly track the market indices they are supposed to mirror and have tracking errors.

 I wonder however if selecting a range of tracking funds is a sensible way forward.
 We are about to go through a period of considerable technological and economic change.
 It has been forecast that up to 65% of the companies currently trading on the stock market will not be able to keep up with the pace of technical advance and competition from global companies who do not pay their full share of tax.
 That is an awful lot of companies and this is likely to have a significant investment impact – these companies will go to the wall or get taken over.
 So having your investments in an index fund which represents a broad range of investment funds may not be the answer.

 Selecting a range of defensive funds and funds with top stock pickers is likely to have far more chance of investment success.
 The difficulty is that fund managers move around,and when they leave a fund house, the story given out by the fund house is always the same “the fund is run on a team basis and so we do not believe the performance will be affected”.
-Well rats to that!